-The competition amongst hotels to please and delight and therefore earn the business of couples celebrating their nuptials in the most glamorous of ways is at an all-time high.
-What’s this mean for your upcoming honeymoon in 2019?
+The competition among hotels to please, delight and earn the business of couples celebrating their nuptials in the most glamorous of ways is at an all-time high.
+What does this mean for your upcoming honeymoon?
 Basically, you have the pick of the litter, and even some first-to-market experiences none of your jealous friends will have experienced on their own ‘moons.
-Since each and every pair is truly unique, we’ve scoured the best of the best of what’s brand new or set to open in ‘19, from overwater bungalows to mountain-side resorts to urban escapes.
-Scroll through to see the posh places you should consider planning your honeymoon this year:
+We’ve scoured the best of the best of what’s brand new or set to open, from overwater bungalows to mountain-side resorts and urban escapes.
+Here are the posh places you should consider when planning your honeymoon this year:

 Dream Nashville, TN

-Nashville has long been a popular bachelor/bachelorette party choice, but don’t discount Music City as a honeymoon destination, especially now that, this coming year, the Dream Hotel is setting up shop.
-The 168-room hotel, with high-ceilings and art-deco design, is set to open in January in two landmarked buildings on historic Printer’s Alley, one of Nashville’s most covetable addresses.
-If you and your #1 keep music high on your list, you’ll want to look into booking the GuestHouse, a 1,400-square-foot penthouse on the 10th floor, or the Terrace Suite, which has its own outdoor grill and an on-call barbecue butler.
+Nashville has long been a popular bachelor/bachelorette party choice, but don’t discount Music City as a honeymoon destination, especially now that the Dream Hotel set up shop.
+The 168-room hotel, with high-ceilings and art-deco design, opened in March 2019 in two landmarked buildings on the historic Printer’s Alley, one of Nashville’s most covetable addresses.
+If you and your honey keep music high on your list, look into booking the GuestHouse, a 1,400-square-foot penthouse on the 10th floor, or the Terrace Suite, which has its own outdoor grill and an on-call barbecue butler.

 The St. Regis Bangkok, Thailand

-For a truly over-the-top honeymoon experience, look no further than the St. Regis Bangkok’s new Owner’s Penthouse Experience.
-You’ll stay in a two-story, three-bedroom penthouse with a spiral staircase you need to see to believe, plus both a soaking tub and your own private infinity pool with panoramic city skyline views.
-Besides round-the-clock service from not one, but two dedicated butlers, and all the extravagant amenities the St. Regis is known for, the package includes a hidden gems excursion guided by a local expert and an indulgent private dining experience (by the hotel’s in-house Michelin-starred chef, naturally).
+For a truly over-the-top honeymoon experience, look no further than The St. Regis Bangkok.
+Book the new Owner’s Penthouse Experience package to stay in a two-story, three-bedroom penthouse with a spiral staircase you need to see to believe, plus both a soaking tub and your own private infinity pool with panoramic city skyline views.
+Besides round-the-clock service from not one, but two dedicated butlers, and all the extravagant amenities The St. Regis is known for, the package includes a hidden gems excursion guided by a local expert and an indulgent private dining experience (by the hotel’s in-house Michelin-starred chef, naturally).

 Santarena Hotel, Costa Rica

-Set in Las Catalinas, a car-free beach town on Costa Rica’s Guanacaste Coast, Santarena will be accepting visitors in early 2019 in its tropical oasis with a bohemian, yet contemporary vibe.
-Each of its 45 guest rooms are made of sustainable materials and offer stunning views of the Pacific—most with their own private balcony.
+Set in Las Catalinas, a car-free beach town on Costa Rica’s Guanacaste Coast, Santarena started accepting visitors in early 2019 in its tropical oasis with a bohemian, yet contemporary vibe.
+Each of its 45 guest rooms is made of sustainable materials and offers stunning views of the Pacific—most with their own private balcony.
 Adventurous couples will love that the resort offers easy access to a range of outdoor activities like kayaking, snorkeling, and hiking.
 Did we mention there’s also an impressive rooftop lounge for sipping cocktails as you hear the waves of the famed Playa Danta crash nearby?

 Paradise Beach Nevis, St. Kitts & Nevis

-Characterized as unspoiled and idyllic, Nevis is filled with sandy beaches, volcanic hot springs, amazing wildlife, lush landscapes and colonial-era charm.
-The Caribbean island is a mere 36-square miles, translating to an intimate feel both on and off property when you book a ‘moon at Paradise Beach, which recently introduced five new casual-meets-posh style beach houses.
-Seriously, you’ll feel like you have the place all to yourself because you will.
-The brand new Balinese-inspired villas are raised on stilts over a private stretch of beach and boast high ceilings, marble indoor/outdoor rain showers, private plunge pools, and serene sea views.
-Perks include butler and personal concierge service.
+Characterized as unspoiled and idyllic, Nevis is filled with sandy beaches, volcanic hot springs, amazing wildlife, lush landscapes, and colonial-era charm.
+The Caribbean island spans a mere 36 square miles, translating to an intimate feel both on and off the property when you book a ‘moon at Paradise Beach, which recently introduced five new casual-meets-posh beach houses.
+Seriously, you’ll feel like you have the place all to yourself—because you will.
+The Balinese-inspired villas are raised on stilts over a private stretch of beach and boast high ceilings, marble indoor/outdoor rain showers, private plunge pools, and serene sea views.
+Perks include a butler and personal concierge service.

 RH Guesthouse, New York City, NY

-There’s not too much info on the soon-to-be-opened RH, Restoration Hardware guesthouse (aka hotel concept) opening in New York in the fall of ‘19.
-It’s the first of its kind for RH, and rumored to have a small number of rooms.
-What we do absolutely know is that if the brand new RH Gallery and rooftop restaurant that opened up just steps around the corner in NYC’s Meatpacking District this year is any indication, RH Guesthouse is sure to be super glam and over-the-top.
-And, of course, full of insanely beautiful furniture, art, and other tchotchkes that will wow any design or decor-loving couple.
+There’s not too much info on the soon-to-be-opened Restoration Hardware Guesthouse (aka hotel concept) but it has both the retail and hospitality worlds buzzing.
+This new venture in hospitality, which, as of early 2020, is "nearly complete" according to New York City realty reports, is the first of its kind for furniture label RH and rumored to have only 14 rooms.
+What we do absolutely know is that if the brand new RH Gallery and rooftop restaurant that opened up just steps around the corner in NYC’s Meatpacking District is any indication, RH Guesthouse is sure to be super glam and over-the-top.
+And, of course, it's full of insanely beautiful furniture, art, lighting installations, and other tchotchkes that will wow any design or décor-loving couple.

 Six Senses Krabey Island, Cambodia

-Six Senses is adding to its portfolio of luxury five-star hotels and resorts with a new location on Krabey Island in Cambodia in ‘19.
-The property, which is accepting reservations for March, has 40 private villas tucked into the lush tropical landscape—perfect for some newlywed alone time or exploration.
+Six Senses recently added to its impressive portfolio of luxury five-star hotels and resorts with a new location on Krabey Island in Cambodia.
+The property, which opened its doors in 2019, has 40 private villas tucked into the lush tropical landscape—perfect for some newlywed alone time or exploration.
 The 30-acre resort is on a private island, three miles off the country’s southern coast.
 Honeymooners can book activities like fishing and snorkeling or organic farm visits with cooking classes.

 Le Barthélemy Hotel & Spa, St. Barth’s